20 Best Things to Do in Rancho Cucamonga, CA

 When looking for fresh vegetables, fruits, and other crops to take home after your vacation, then a visit to the farmer’s market at Terra Vista Town Center is a must.

-You might even find premium bottles from SoCal’s best vineyards!
+I’ve even found premium bottles from some of SoCal’s best vineyards there!

-There are also baked goods, woodworks, and other products manufactured by local artisans and businesses of Rancho Cucamonga.
+The market also offers baked goods, woodworks, and other products made by local artisans and businesses of Rancho Cucamonga.

-Handcrafted ceramicware, homemade pies, mildly flavored honey, and fragrant flower bouquets are just some of the things you can pick up in one of the numerous stalls.
+Some of my favorite finds include handcrafted ceramicware, homemade pies, mildly flavored honey, and fragrant flower bouquets from the numerous stalls.

-While here, mingle with the locals to get tips about finding the best vegetable or fruits and how to prepare and cook them properly.
+While shopping, I enjoy mingling with fellow locals and exchanging tips about finding the best vegetables or fruits and how to prepare and cook them properly.

 Trek the Trails of North Etiwanda Preserve

-It is one of the most visited locations in the city, as, within the 1200-acre preserve, there are historical structures and natural sceneries that many people want to see.
+Within the 1200-acre preserve, there are historical structures and natural sceneries that many people, including myself, love to see.

-Etiwanda Falls Trailhead is one of the routes in the preserve that will take you to the picturesque Etiwanda Falls.
+One of my favorite routes in the preserve is the Etiwanda Falls Trailhead, which takes you to the picturesque Etiwanda Falls.

-Along the way, you’ll be greeted with amazing mountain views, green meadows, babbling brooks, and an occasional sighting of wildlife.
+Along the way, I always enjoy the amazing mountain views, green meadows, babbling brooks, and an occasional sighting of wildlife.

 The falls itself is a marvel to behold, with the orange and brown rocks contrasting greatly with the white foam of the water.

-Since it’s a relatively mild hike, Etiwanda Falls Trailhead is child-friendly, so you can bring your kids along and let them enjoy nature.
+Since it’s a relatively mild hike, I often bring my kids along and let them enjoy nature.

 Watch a Show at Victoria Gardens Cultural Center